What Is The Difference Between Skin Packaging And Blister Packaging?

 - Are you packaging food that can spoil (for example, fish)?
-If you are, a skin pack is the superior choice.
+If you are, a skin pack is a superior choice.

 - What is your budget?
 With skin packs, you will need a vacuum sealer in addition to a skin/blister machine.
 Blister packaging does not require this additional equipment.

 - Is speed to market important?
-If you answered yes, you may want to choose blister packaging as you can skip the vacuum-sealing step.
+If you answered yes, you might want to choose blister packaging as you can skip the vacuum-sealing step.